Sunday, August 31, 2008

 "Pain reminds us always that all men are equal"

-ies.
+There are those who suffer pain in their bodies.
 There are those who suffer pain in their hearts.
 And there are those who suffer it in their minds.
 Pain is one experience that shouts to our ears how human, how vulnerable and mortal, and how much in need we are of others.
 Pain, strangely, is one of those things that make people ever so lovable.

 Thursday, August 28, 2008